Where’s Your Okra?

 My dreams have come full circle.
 I have written in the past about a recurring dream that catapulted me into dreamwork.
 Thankfully, when I started my dream journal in the late 1980s, I began the weekly practice of transferring my handwritten dreams to computer.
 Somewhere along the way I began to have a disturbing recurring dream, and when I searched on my computer, I discovered that I had the same dream, recorded three consecutive years, on the same date, recorded at the same time.
 The dream was about sexual violation that I experienced as a young girl.
 This dream addresses that.

 When that happened to me, I was extremely vulnerable, incredibly naïve.
 Today, I still don’t remember all that happened because I blacked out.
 I lost a part of myself after that, and I never told a soul…not until I sought counseling as a middle-age adult.
 My smarts, organizational skills, musicianship and teaching capacity got me through life, kept me busy.
 I lived well, but I always felt “off,” de-centered somehow.
 I had a lot of creative energy that came out in bursts, but somehow it always got sapped by the inner shame I always carried.
 I lived “nice and safe” instead of “Letting it rip!” as the saying goes.
 I don’t think people really understand the full nature of this kind of violation–what it does to the soul of a person, and maybe it affects different people in different ways.
 But for me, it robbed me of my primal “juice.”
-I always felt I had a mark on my forehead…that I should always be diligent, responsible and stay in control of things…stay in the background, smile and be polite, and not step out too far in the limelight, lest I be found out for some kind of “crime.”
-As I said, I had counseling around it as an adult, but it has taken time for all the residue to clear, and now I feel totally free from the inside, not just in a cognitive way.
+I always felt I had a mark on my forehead…that I should always be diligent, responsible and stay in control of things…stay in the background, smile and be polite, and not step out too far in the limelight, lest I be found out for some kind of crime I had committed.
+As I said, I had counseling around it as an adult, but it takes time for all the residue to clear, and now I feel more free from the inside, not just in a cognitive way.
 Maybe this is what compels me to write about it now.
 Interesting, this is “Independence Day.”
 It’s all about freedom, isn’t it?

 Thanks for allowing me to share my story with you…it is truly a blessing.
 Growing is a lifelong process that I’m loving every day, and I “wouldn’t take nothing” for the slightest nuance of my journey, because there is nothing, I mean NOTHING… like Home, Sweet Home.